Cranberry-Juice/BroncoSpacetTestbed/readme.md

 and run through MATLAB's project window.

 To start the project always open `BPTestbed.prj` **through MATLAB**.
-This to set the current directory and run the necessary scripts.
+This sets the current directory and runs the necessary scripts.

-The main simulink file is where the simulation and controller lives is `clean.slx`.
+The main simulink file is `clean.slx`.
+This is where the simulation and controller lives.
 With a few exceptions, all other files are supporting files.

 ## Closing the project
 Closing the project window closes all related files.
+This ensures the files properly save.

 ## Neccessary MATLAB Add-Ons